nya3jp/tast/docs/running_tests.md

 ## Basic syntax

-Tests can be executed within a Chrome OS chroot using the `tast` executable's `run` command:
+Tests can be executed within a ChromeOS chroot using the `tast` executable's `run` command:

 ```shell